 Southwest Lending Closet is a non-profit entity that lends ambulatory equipment.
 The Avondale facility was growing out of its current building and moving into a new building.
 Lara Serbin collaborated with the board members to simplify the interior walls to allow for the patrons and facility owners needs.
 The driving design function was having an open space to store all the different sized equipment from wheelchairs to walkers so users could easily identify what they needed and if it was available.
 Serbin also selected exterior paint colors and suggested minimum adjustments that would help the construction costs fit in the budget.

 W.C.
-Scoutten, Serbin Studio and stakeholders of the Owl Senior Center worked on the design for the renovation and building addition to the improve on the current conditions.
+Scoutten, Serbin Studio and stakeholders of the Wise Owl Senior Center worked on the design for the renovation and building addition to the improve on the current conditions.
 The facility is located in the heart of historic Wickenburg to serve the senior demographic.
 The new facility includes activity hall, dining hall, commercial kitchen, aerobic work out space, maintenance facility, game rooms, pool hall, computer commons and outdoor patio.
 The food bank being a separate entity offers box preparation, kitchen, wet and dry storage and CAP storage.
 The design concept of the western storefront comes from the study of historic and current storefronts that make up the character of the Old West.

 The history of this park started with the dedication of Benbow Sidewalk Park in 1991.
 The revitalization to Benbow Veterans Memorial Park included saving the 2 mature mesquite trees on site, brick fundraising campaign, bench seating and a black granite memorial wall.
 Inscribed names of Buckeye residents who served the nation in wartime are remembered on the wall that replaces an older monument in the town.